GraphDatabaseExperiments/entity_integrity_faults_impact/README.md

 ## Methodology

-In this work, we propose a comprehensive methodology for evaluating the impact of entity integrity faults in relational databases.
-Key components of the methodology include:
+In this work, we propose a comprehensive methodology for evaluating the impact of entity integrity faults in databases.
+It focuses on three causes of entity integrity faults: duplicate records, missing values in primary key attributes, and deep entity integrity violations where real-world entities are recorded multiple times with different identifiers.
+The methodology evaluates query accuracy using recall and precision metrics, comparing outputs from clean and faulty datasets.
+Additionally, it considers performance by measuring query execution time.
+Underneath we listed how these metrics are cacluated.

-Data Quality Metrics:

-Uniqueness: Ensures that each entity is represented by a unique identifier.

-Completeness: Assesses whether data records are fully populated.

-Impact on Query Metrics:

-Precision: Measures how accurate the query results are when entity integrity faults are present.

-Recall: Evaluates the completeness of the query results under such faults.

-Performance: Quantifies how the faults affect the execution time and resource consumption of database queries.
+###Recall:

+Recall measures the proportion of correct query answers preserved after introducing entity integrity faults.
+It compares the overlap between the clean and faulty dataset query results.

+###Precision:

+Precision evaluates how many of the new query answers from the dirty dataset are correct.
+It compares the overlap between the clean and dirty query results.

+###Performance:

+Performance is measured by query execution time, which evaluates how entity integrity faults affect the efficiency of database operations, especially in cases where primary keys are not enforced and a correpsonding index is not present in the database.

 ## Proof of Concept: